Đorđe Vujadinović: International career

 Before the World War II, the Yugoslav team was unimaginable without him in the squad.
-Between 1929 and 1940 he played 44 international matches, and did not play more because of his duties as a bank functioner.
+Between 1929 and 1940 he played 44 international matches, and did not play more because of his duties as a bank functionary.
 He was one of the main players of the Yugoslavia national football team in the 1930 FIFA World Cup, and scored a total of 18 goals for the national team.
+His final international was a November 1940 friendly match against Nazi Germany.